kudashevs/accept-language/README.md

 'use_region_subtag'         # A boolean defines whether to include a region subtag in the result (default is true).
 'separator'                 # A string with a character that will be used as a separator in the result (default is '_')³.
 'log_activity'              # A boolean defines whether to log the activity of the package or not (default if false).
+'log_level'                 # A string with a PSR-3 compatible log level (default is 'info').
 ```
 <sub>1 - the `default_language` option should contain a valid Language Tag (it will be formatted according to the settings)</sub>
 <sub>2 - the `accepted_languages` option should include valid Language Tags only</sub>